Freedom of speech in the United States: Public employee speech

 Statements made by public employees pursuant to their official duties are not protected by the First Amendment from employer discipline as per the case of Garcetti v.
 Ceballos.
 This applies also to private contractors that have the government as a client.
-The First Amendment only protects employees from government employers albeit only when speaking publicly outside their official duties in the public interest Pickering v.
+The First Amendment only protects employees from government employers when speaking publicly outside their official duties in the public interest Pickering v.
 Board of Ed. of Township High School Dist., updated and clarified by Lane v.
 Franks.
 Speech is not protected from private sector disciplinary action.

 A number of cases consider speech related to or required by an employer, or speech retaliated against by a third party such as an employer.
 The case Lane vs. Burrows (previously Lane vs. Franks) considers a number of these matters and summarizes the outcome.
 A person who testifies in a court, and where that testimony is not part of their employment duties, testifies as a citizen and has First Amendment protection, whereas a person whose speech is an actual part of their duties and is not merely related to their duties may have no such protection.

 The issues raised in such cases include the overriding need for persons in court to feel safe to speak the truth, and to in fact speak the truth; the requirement of employers to be able to act if an employee speaks in a manner damaging to the employer; the rights of whistleblowers; the benefit to society if people who know the reality of a matter and are well informed of it, are able to speak of it.